Skip to content

-An example of the kind of double bottom-line investing we make is Eclipse Regenesis, a seed stage company with a promising solution for children with Short Bowel Syndrome (SBS).
+An example of the kind of investment we make is Eclipse Regenesis, a seed stage company with a promising solution for children with Short Bowel Syndrome (SBS).
 SBS is a devastating, incurable disease where the small intestine is too short to absorb sufficient nutrients to sustain life.
 Up to 40% of children die before age 3.

 Eclipse offers a first-in-class device called Eclipse XL1, which could restore sufficient absorption for these children and save lives.
 Treatment of Small Bowel Syndrome is a highly viable business, with a $10B+ worldwide annual cost of care but falls under the radar of traditional VC investors due to the small population.
 Once de-risked at the seed stage, Eclipse should be able to grow into a highly profitable company that significantly improves quality of life for those children affected by Short Bowel Syndrome.